What is a credit union?

 There are various ways members can repay their loans such as:

-As a member of a credit union, individuals have a voice and can vote on key decisions within the credit union.
-Credit unions also hold Annual General Meetings, where the Board of Directors and members can reflect on the year and decide on important matters.
+As a member of a credit union, individuals have a voice and can vote on key decisions during their Annual General Meetings, where the Board of Directors and members can reflect on the year and decide on important matters.
 Crucially, this is based on a one member, one vote system.

 Who can join a credit union?

-Credit unions may decline a loan application if the applicant is deemed high risk.
+Loan applications may be declined if the applicant is deemed high risk.
 This could be due to irregular income or recent missed payments.
-However credit unions can also provide support to those with poor spending habits to help them budget their finances.
+However they can also provide support to those with poor spending habits to help them budget their finances.

 Applicants subject to a Debt Management Plan, Debt Relief Order, Individual Voluntary Arrangement, or a form of bankruptcy cannot apply to a credit union for a loan.

-- Credit unions are responsible and ethical lenders that provide financial education to their members
+• They are responsible and ethical lenders that provide financial education to their members.

-- Often credit unions offer better interest rates on loans, with interest rates capped by the government
+• Often offer better interest rates on loans, with interest rates capped by the government.

 Begin your financial journey today with an alternative to traditional banks!
-Sign up for early access to our dedicated platform of credit unions you may be eligible to join.
+Visit our dedicated platform of credit unions where you can find out whether you are eligible to join – and if so, join right there and then.